-Active Administrator is a complete, integrated, and proactive Microsoft® Active Directory® administration solution that fills the management gaps system-provided tools leave behind.
+Active Administrator is a complete, integrated, and proactive Microsoft[®] Active Directory[®] administration solution that fills the management gaps system-provided tools leave behind.
 From a single console, the solution addresses the most important areas of Active Directory including security and delegation, auditing and alerting, backup and recovery, Group Policy, health and replication, and accounts and configurations.
 Active Administrator makes it easier and faster than system-provided tools to meet auditing requirements, tighten security, maintain business continuity, and increase IT efficiency.

-Active Administrator 8.6.2 is a patch release, with new features and functionality.
-See New features.
+Active Administrator 8.6.3 is a patch release, with new features and functionality.
+See Resolved issues.